I Wanted To Be A Millionaire — Part 1

 memory

 Today, I want to share a story from over twenty years ago.
-Back then, there was a TV show titled Who Wants to Be a Millionaire? that aired in a lot of countries worldwide.
-In Japan, it was called Quiz $ Millionaire and aired by Fuji Television.
-I sometimes watch the show and casually applied to it through Interactive Voice Response system.
+Back then, there was a TV show called Who Wants to Be a Millionaire? that aired in a lot of countries worldwide.
+In Japan, it was called Quiz $ Millionaire and aired on Fuji Television.
+I used to watch the show sometimes and at one point, casually applied to appear as a contestant through an Interactive Voice Response system.
 They had no web forms yet, as I recall.

-I almost forgot applying it until I received a postcard inviting me to Fuji Television.
-They said they would pay my transportation fee.
+I almost forgot about applying until I received a postcard inviting me to Fuji Television.
+They said they would pay to get me there.
 I'm a curious person, so I went there on the day they scheduled.
-There were numerous people and we took a paper test in a large room.
+There were numerous other would-be contestants and we were led into a large room where they had us take a written test.
 The test was easy, and naturally I got a postcard for the next round.

-After that, I started to watch the show and analyze it seriously every week.
-In Japanese version, the top prize was ten million yen, which was approximately ninety thousand dollars at the exchange rate back then.
-So it was too small to call Millionaire, but of course huge amount for me — especially at that time, I had just divorced and was a newbie as a single mom.
+After that, I started to watch the show and analyze it in earnest every week.
+In the Japanese version, the top prize was 10M JPY, which was approximately $90K American at the exchange rate back then.
+So it was too little to call Millionaire, but of course a mint for me — especially at that time; I had just divorced and was new to being a single mom.

-I found out that the quiz questions weren't that difficult.
-The show wasn't serious about quizzes, that made viewers have familiarity to challengers.
-The host, Minomonta, unnecessarily prolonged the suspense by staring down the challenger intently before giving the correct answer.
-It seemed that made the viewers' hearts race.
-Minomonta often came off as arrogant, and I didn't like him.
-However, I thought the level of quizzes was easy enough even for me, a total quize amateur, to go for the top prize.
+The quiz questions weren't that difficult, so viewers could easily relate to the contestants.
+The host, Minomonta, dragged out the suspense unnecessarily by staring down the contestant intently before giving the correct answer, which seemed to make the viewers' hearts race.
+Minomonta often came off as arrogant, and I didn't care for him.
+However, I thought the level of difficulty of the questions was easy enough even for me, a total quiz amateur, to aspire to the top prize.

 Headline image by heyquilia on Unsplash